Henry IV (Pirandello play): Plot overview

 In the first two acts the visitors play parts from the period whilst interacting with Henry.

 The play begins with the induction of Berthold into the band of privy councillors.
-He has prepared for the part in Henry IV's court.
+He has prepared for the part by studying the history of the wrong Henry—Henry IV of France.
 The visitors then arrive and are later introduced to Henry.
 Henry mistakes the disguised Belcredi for the monk Peter Damian and reacts angrily, but is later calmed.

 Act two begins with speculation among the visitors about Henry, as well as what he sees in Matilda, who argues constantly with Belcredi.
 Henry enters once more and his behaviour is increasingly erratic.
 Once the visitors arrive Henry declares to his councillors that he is not truly mad, but has been aware of the nature of his existence for some time.
 However he has preferred to stay as he was than to live in the 20th century (the play is set around 1900).
 His behaviour and speech remain abnormal.

 Upon learning of this revelation the visitors confront Henry, who acts angrily to them, particularly Belcredi.
 At the end of the act he grabs Frida, who is dressed as in the portrait in preparation for the Doctor's plan to shock Henry out of his madness.
 In the ensuing altercation Henry stabs Belcredi.
 The visitors flee, and Henry resumes his regal persona as the curtain falls.